mj-will/nessai/docs/further-details.rst

 Using live points
 =================

 Live points in ``nessai`` are stored in numpy structured arrays.
-These are array have fields which can be accessed like the values of dictionaries but they can also be indexed. ``nessai`` include various functions for constructing live point arrays and also converting these arrays to other common python formats, see mod:`nessai.livepoint`
+These are array have fields which can be accessed like the values of dictionaries but they can also be indexed.
+``nessai`` include various functions for constructing live point arrays and also converting these arrays to other common python formats, see :py:mod:`nessai.livepoint`

 Here's an example of constructing a live point: